 Regardless of where you are or what you are doing, you need to always keep a heightened awareness of your surroundings; particularly in areas where you're more likely to be victimized.

 • Take a friend or relative shopping with you.
 There is safety in numbers.

 • Walk confidently, keeping aware of the people in front of you, behind you and to your sides.

 • Avoid talking to strangers.
 As elementary as it seems, openly talking to strangers makes you an easier target.

 • Carry as little cash as possible.
 If you must carry a large amount of money, be careful not to let others see it.

 • Keep your purse held tightly against your body with the flap facing toward you.
+Avoid carrying large purses.

 • When dining, keep your purse on your lap or on the ground between your feet.

 • Try not to carry a large number of shopping bags or packages.

 • If shopping with a cart, do not set your purse inside the cart.
 Keep it on your shoulder or in your hand at all times.

 • Never go into isolated areas or down poorly lit corridors of shopping centers